Katie Mulder Creative X Mid-West & Co. Collab

 Katie Mulder, of Katie Mulder Creative, has been painting and doing landscapes and abstracts for just over two years.
 She started a business as a calligrapher prior to delving into painting.
 Her days consisted of teaching hand-lettering classes and doing wedding calligraphy before expanding to watercolor florals on stationery.
 It was a really grinding, frustrating job because while calligraphy took a long time to do, there was a cap on how much she could charge.
 Her work shifted to home illustrations late one night when she couldn’t sleep and her mind was dreaming up things to paint.

 “I was super homesick for our house in Prairie Village, so I painted a whimsical, playful illustration of it.
 I was frustrated creatively and posted it on Instagram.
 It blew up overnight!
-Ironically, Laura Foote, who I know from K State and who took our photos for this collaboration, ordered the very first home illustration and posted it on her Instagram.
+Ironically, Laura Foote, who I knew from K State and who took our photos for this collaboration, ordered the very first home illustration and posted it on her Instagram.
 She had a big following and it felt like overnight I went from being a wedding calligrapher to just doing home illustrations.
 I’m really drawn to the concept of home.”

 The pace of doing the home illustrations was more manageable for Katie and her young family.
 She had an 18-month old and a newborn and moved back to Kansas City.
 She felt that the home illustrations resonated with her a lot more than what she had been doing.